Frequently Asked Questions

 Q: Why do I see permissions denied errors on Linux?

-A: If you are trying to clean the system (localizations, APT, or Yum), run BleachBit with root permissions by choosing the menu option "BleachBit as Administrator" or using sudo on the command line.
+A: If you are trying to clean the system (for example, localizations, APT, or DNF), run BleachBit with root permissions.
+To elevate permissions, choose the menu option “BleachBit as Administrator” or run sudo on the command line.

 Q: Why do I see permission denied errors on Windows?

 This happens when cleaning certain files, such as Windows system logs under

 A: When you first launch BleachBit it should prompt you with the User Access Control dialog, which asks, “Do you want to allow the following program to make changes to this computer.”
 Answer Yes to grant BleachBit the privileges to modify all files.

 Q: On Linux do I need to run BleachBit both as a normal user and as an administrator?